Aaa-126/Sql/Inventory/README.md

 ## Overview

-This project implements a inventory management system using **MySQL**.
-It manages inventory items, suppliers, guests, transactions (stock in/out/adjustment), and keeps logs for low stock alerts and batch and precise cost and sellling prices tracking.
-The system uses **triggers** and **stored procedures** to enforce business rules, automate stock updates, and maintain data integrity.
+Inventory management is a critical component of any business, whether it's a hotel, restaurant, or retail store.
+This project implements a robust Inventory Management System using MySQL, designed to efficiently manage stock, ensure accuracy, and support business operations.

+The system handles the tracking of inventory items, suppliers, guests, and stock transactions (including IN, OUT, and ADJUSTMENT).
+It supports precise tracking of cost and selling prices, and maintains batch-level data with expiry dates and total cost.

 ---